Rabinnnn/math-skills/README.md

 Please note that the values are rounded integers.

 ## Note
-If the dataset contains invalid data such as "ab", "", etc they will be ignored and only the valid ones will be used.
+If the dataset contains invalid data such as "ab", "", etc the program will return an error message.